Designing a Data quality index.

 - completed inline with the definition of valid value

-- completed with values defined in reference data source
+- completed with values defined in the reference data source

 - relation between data sets setting the dependencies or correlations between column